vortexntnu/vortex-asv/README.md

 ```

 Running without a service name runs every container listed in the docker-compose file.
 Available services are:
-vortex_avsv - for running on hardware
+vortex - for running on hardware
 vortex_asv_sim - for running on simulator
 The -d flag (detach) runs the container in the background.